-The work on the A1260 was carried out for Osborne and completed by the end of March 2011.
+The work on the A1260 was carried out for Osborne.
 The challenge was to remove 245m3 from 12 piers in the shortest time possible.
 Due to the nature of the project we were competing with different methods of removal at tender stage and we had to ensure that our proposals were both cost effective and able to meet the demands of the programme.

 On each pier there was 20.46m3 to be removed and we set ourselves the timeframe of 4 No 24hr periods to complete this.
 This meant operating with two crews during the day and two crews during the night.